 Dates and Times

 The following offering(s) of the Buying Power in Competitive Retail Markets Online Seminar is currently scheduled.
 The program consists of three 2-hour teleconferencing sessions, for a total of 6 hours of instruction.

-Beginning on October 23, 2017 with session dates and times as follows:
+Beginning on 2018 Dates To Be Decided with session dates and times as follows:

 Times (Eastern time US)